Absorptive Sound Wall

 Smith-Midland was selected to supply SoftSound noise wall for the Skanska led Virginia Department of Transportation (VDOT) MLK Freeway Extension project.
 The mile-long project included close to 40,000 square feet of SoftSound noise wall panels and 1,926 liner feet of pre-stressed concrete posts.
 The sound absorptive panels used form liners to create the look of a natural stone wall.
 One of the advantages of SoftSound precast technology is its ability to be formed and stained to mimic a wide variety of surfaces while still maintaining its sound absorptive qualities and the durability aspects of concrete.
 Production of the precast panels and posts are complete and currently being installed.

 Smith-Midland’s portion of VDOT’s $31 million, 2.5 mile Holland Road widening will consist of over 82,000 square feet of sound absorptive precast concrete panels and 5,528 liner feet of precast posts set on 441 6’x6’ precast footers.
 The area along Holland Road contains primarily residential housing.
 The 12’ high walls will be set on both sides of the corridor to protect the residents from excessive traffic noise.
 The design will continue that of the intersecting Nimmo Parkway which utilized special form liners depicting scenes of Virginia seashore and woodland landscapes (detailed below).
-Smith-Midland was contracted by Allan Meyers-VA, Inc. to manufacturer and deliver the 358 tractor trailer loads of product.
+Smith-Midland was contracted by Allan Meyers-VA, Inc. to manufacture and deliver the 358 tractor trailer loads of product.